 I’ve checked out and lived in several cities in Romania in the three months I’ve been traveling there.
-They aren’t as well known as their Western counterparts such as Rome, Paris, Prague, and Amsterdam but they’re as equally impressive and even more full of history and culture.
+They aren’t as well known or hold the glam as their Western counterparts such as Rome, Paris, Prague, and Amsterdam, but they’re as equally impressive and even more full of interesting history and culture.

-Here are my impressions of Romanian cities I’ve visited and a mini guide to help you maximize your stay in Romania.
+Here are my impressions of Romanian cities I’ve visited and a mini-guide to help you maximize your stay in Romania.

 Timisoara’s architecture can rival that of Vienna.
-In fact, it’s aptly called “Little Vienna.”
-Once travelers and tourist catch wind of Timisoara it will explode into the limelight as Prague has over a decade ago.
+It’s aptly called “Little Vienna.”
+Once travelers and tourists catch wind of Timisoara, it will explode into the limelight as Prague has over a decade ago.

-Piata Unirii – Timisoara is home to many beautiful town squares but this is the most stunning one.
+Piata Unirii – Timisoara is home to many beautiful town squares, but this is the most stunning one.

 Retezat National Park